FourtyThree43/simple_shell/README.md

 `execute.c`: a file that contains the functions for executing the non-built-in commands.

-`tokenizer.c` : This file contains the implementation of functions for parsing user input into arguments.
+`parser.c` : This file contains the implementation of functions for parsing user input into arguments.

 `free.c`: This file contains the implementation of functions for deallocating memory.